-The two Cordilleras, or mountain ranges, are very different from each other.
-The Cordillera Tilarán has rolling mountains that used to be covered in cloud forests; those remaining are protected reserves of which the Monteverde Cloud Forest Biological Reserve is the most popular with visitors, offering nature trails, horse riding and canopy tours.
+The two cordilleras, or mountain ranges, are very different from each other.
+The Cordillera Tilarán has rolling mountains that used to be covered in cloud forests; those remaining are protected reserves of which the Monteverde Cloud Forest Biological Reserve is the most popular.
+It offers nature trails, horse riding, and canopy tours.
 The Cordillera de Guanacaste is a rugged and impressive string of volcanoes, some protected within national parks.

-Between the ranges are Lake Arenal and the nearby active Arenal Volcano and surrounding hot springs.
-Further north, in the tropical humidity of the lowland plains, lies the remote wildlife refuge of Caño Negro, a vast wetlands area that is one of the best places in the Americas to see river wildlife, including numerous birds, mammals and reptiles.
-The fertile plains are dotted with a mixture of agricultural fields, cattle ranches and expanses of protected areas serviced by a maze of streams and rivers.
+Between the ranges are Lake Arenal and the nearby active Arenal Volcano, as well as the surrounding hot springs.
+Further north, in the tropical humidity of the lowland plains, lies the remote wildlife refuge of Caño Negro, a vast wetlands area that is one of the best places in the Americas to see river wildlife, including numerous birds, mammals, and reptiles.
+The fertile plains are dotted with a mixture of agricultural fields, cattle ranches, and expanses of protected areas serviced by a maze of streams and rivers

 Become our Northwest Costa Rica Travel Expert